readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 .. meta::
    :description lang=en: Hosting Material for MkDocs sites on Read the Docs.

-MkDocs is a fast, simple static site generator that's geared towards building project documentation.
+`MkDocs`_ is a fast, simple static site generator that's geared towards building project documentation.
-Material for MkDocs is a powerful documentation framework on top of MkDocs.
+`Material for MkDocs`_ is a powerful documentation framework on top of MkDocs.
+Mkdocs is written in Python, and supports documentation written in Markdown.

 .. note::